2-Part Webinar Series: Surviving Ethical Challenges and Avoiding Malpractice

 Webinar Two: Immigration Practice Pitfalls and Malpractice Issues

-As an immigration legal practitioner, you may be faced with multiple client deadlines, trying to respond to various clients in a timely manner, or trying to keep updated to the changing immigration laws.
-What happens when you make a mistake and miss a case deadline, or worse your mistake leads to U.S. Citizenship and Immigration Services denying your client's application?
+As an immigration legal practitioner, you may be faced with multiple client deadlines, trying to respond to various clients in a timely manner or trying to keep up to date with the changing immigration laws.
+What happens when you make a mistake and miss a case deadline, or worse, your mistake leads to U.S. Citizenship and Immigration Services denying your client's application?
 What are your responsibilities to your client and your organization?
 How should the organization respond to these mistakes?

 This webinar highlights the potential pitfalls that can happen in immigration practice and offers strategies and suggestions on how both the immigration practitioner and organization can ethically respond to these problems.

 CLINIC is authorized by the State Bar of California to provide minimum continuing legal education (MCLE) training.
 If you are a California attorney, you are eligible to claim 1.5 hours of MCLE credits for each live webinar you attend in our e-learning immigration law courses.
 To receive MCLE credit, please provide your state bar number when you register for each live webinar.
 You may seek self-study CLE credit for viewing any recorded webinars posted on the course website.
 If you are an attorney licensed in another state, please check with your state bar to determine whether this training qualifies for MCLE credit.

 Type of Training